opossum-linux/dotfiles/README.md

 makepkg -si

-paru -S mcomix vesktop-bin mangowc anki gruvbox-material-gtk-theme-git youtube-tui-full-bin
+paru -S mcomix vesktop-bin anki

 okay here's what i use with explanation why

-{youtube-tui} LET'S GOOOOOOO

-{mangowc} because it's hyprland for coolest tech kids
+{mangowc} just to play dota 2

-{sway} sucks but i need to neil my gaming
+{sway} unfortunatly sucks

-{i3} goated but for power users use awesome seriusly
+{i3} goated but for power users use awesomewm seriusly

-{picom} the best thing that exist mostly
+{picom} the best thing ever

 {kitty} shows picture out of the box witch solves some problems with ranger and yazi + kitten command is super conviniant

 {bluetui} bluetooth but cooler

-{thunar} i hate it but i have to intill i fix that with yazi plugin
+{pcmanfm} i hate it but i have to intill i fix that with yazi plugin

 {yazi} file manager

-{qutebrowser} do i have to explain why?
+{qutebrowser} okay it's goated but lack of userscripts is crucial unless you're an evil wizard who writes in javascript (most evil programming langauge in the universe)

 {flameshot} works everywhere that's the reason why i use it

-{nvim} we are getting 20% cooler
+{vim} neovim's for weak and javascript coders

-{wlsunset} i'm not going outside in tights sorry
+{wlsunset&Redshift} i'm not going outside in tights sorry

 {mpv} the best without any competition

-{dmenu-rofi-with-dmenu-theme} i'm gay
+{rofi} i use arch btw

+{yambar} literally the best bar for wayland there's way better options on x11 such as dwm-bar xmobar awesomebar and that one bar for openbox i forgot it's name
 {nwg-look} best way to configure gtk themes on wm